PrimeLens/django-notes/drf/DRF.md

 4. verify this url works in browser http://localhost:8000/api/users/
 5. change back the permission_classes before pushing to AWS

-## For a continuation of auth via endpoints and an email server
+## For a continuation

+- the udemy course ended here with a working DRF that had just login and protecting endpoints however this is not enough for a real world scenario as we need registration, email verification, change password and all the other stuff
 - please see private repo django-notes-auth-anu

 ## Summary of urls